pushme-pullyou/pushme-pullyou.github.io/gubgub/README.md

 * Help you discover new algorithms and new concepts
 * Link associated projects that you had no idea they were associated
-* Transfer all of this into your own set of tools
+* Transfer all of these abilities into your own set of tools

 ### Features